8-section treatment training for activists – January 2016.

-This manual contains eight modules with questions and answers.
+This resource contains eight modules with questions and answers.

 This manual is designed for people with no previous knowledge of the subjects.